puffscoin/web3.js/docs/web3-eth-iban.rst

     web3.eth.Iban.prototype.toString()

-Returns the Ethereum address of the IBAN instance.
+Returns the PUFFScoin address of the IBAN instance.

 -------
 Returns
 -------

-``String``: The Ethereum address of the IBAN
+``String``: The PUFFScoin address of the IBAN

 -------
 Example